ucan-wg/spec/README.md

 Revocations MAY be deleted once the UCAN they reference expires or otherwise becomes invalid via its proactive mechanisms.

+## 5.8 Backwards Compatibility

+A UCAN validator MAY implement backawrds compatibility with previous version of UCAN.
+Delegated UCANs MUST be of equal or higher version than their proofs.
+For example, a v0.8.0 UCAN that includes witnesses that are separately v0.8.0, v0.7.0, and v0.5.0 MAY be considered valid.
+A v0.5.0 that has a UCAN v0.8.0 witness MUST NOT be considered valid.

 # 6. Implementation Recommendations

 ## 6.1 UCAN Store